oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ```

 #### Only start the Administration Server
-Sometimes you want to start the Administration Server only, that is, take the domain out of service but leave the Administration Server running so that you can administer the domain.
+Sometimes you want to start the Administration Server only, that is, take the Managed Servers out of service but leave the Administration Server running so that you can administer the domain.
 ```
   kind: Domain
   metadata: